Saeed-ur-Rahman Azmi Nadvi

 Dr. Saeed-ur-Rahman Azmi Nadwi (born 14 May 1934) is an Indian Islamic scholar who serves as the Principal of Darul Uloom Nadwatul Ulama.
 He is the Editor of Al-Baas El-Islami.

 Biography

 Nadvi was born on 14 May 1934.
-He received an honorary degree of D Litt from Khwaja Moinuddin Chishti Language University on 21 November 2019.

-Nadvi is chief editor of Al-Baas El-Islami.
+He serves as the Principal of Darul Uloom Nadwatul Ulama and as the Editor-in-chief of Al-Baas El-Islami.
 He is also a senior member of the All India Muslim Personal Law Board.

 On 15 February 2013, he was conferred with The Lifetime Award by the Institute of Objective Studies, New Delhi.

+He received an honorary degree of D Litt from Khwaja Moinuddin Chishti Language University on 21 November 2019.